2.exemption from external control, interference, regulation, etc.

 What is behind the idea of ‘free at last’?
 It conveys two ideas; that of no longer being constrained and the concept of finally or eventually.
 Both are apposite.
 Both imply that sense of having waited and longed for something that has now come about.
 I am thrilled and excited at the prospect of new adventures and a new way of life, with the leisure and time (DV) to enjoy them.

 At some stage within the next two years, I shall stop working.
 In doing so, I shall free myself of the constraints of having a job.
 I shall hang up my ties and suits.
 No longer will I experience the excitement of Friday leading into the weekend; neither will I experience the tensions as Sunday slips away inexorably introducing the prospect of another Monday.
 No longer will I be constrained by the requirements of a business and of others’ demands on my time and energy.
 Days will be my own to be filled with those activities I chose and enjoy.

-Since July of this year (2011), I have been freed of the constraints, however pleasant, of being married.
+Since July 2011, I have been freed of the constraints, however pleasant, of being married.
 I have always imagined myself married and have been so for most of the past 37 years.
 But I have not been as successful as a husband as I would have wished.
 I have married three times and three times my wife has left me.
 I do not wish to pretend that it was all their fault; it wasn’t.
 But where ever responsibility lies, I am finally free to be alone.
 I very much enjoy my own company and love the freedom that it gives me to create a new life.